Maersk: Piracy

 Maersk Alabama as seen from a P-3C Orion Aircraft during its 2009 hijacking.

 On the morning of 8 April 2009, the 17,000-ton was en route to Mombasa, Kenya, when it was hijacked by pirates off the Somali coast.
 The company confirmed that the US-flagged vessel had 20 US nationals on board.
 This was the first time that the US had to deal with a situation in which Americans were aboard a ship seized by pirates in over 200 years.
 By noon, the Americans could resist the pirates and regain control of the boat.
 However, the pirates retreated on a covered lifeboat and held the captain hostage for four days.
 On 12 April 2009, it was confirmed that the captain held hostage was freed by the US Navy, whose SEAL sharpshooters killed three of the pirates.
 A fourth pirate surrendered earlier due to a medical injury.
 These events were subsequently dramatized in the 2013 film Captain Phillips, directed by Paul Greengrass, starring Tom Hanks in the titular role.
+Some crew members were involved in the development of the film as well.

 Maersk Line estimated that piracy costs the company $100 million per year due to longer routes and higher speed, particularly near East Africa.